 Cristiano Ronaldo has joined the club of seven, the elite group of highest paid athletes who have gathered more than $1 billion during their career.
 On a sporting rich list that renowned American business magazine Forbes regularly publishes, 35-year-old Ronaldo is now among the seven richest sportsmen of all time.
 He is the youngest person of the group and the first football player ever to reach that milestone.

-There are no women in the top ten of the Forbes list but it is the first time since 2016 that two women are includedin the 100 highest-paid athletes.
-They are both tennis players with Naomi Osaka ranking 29th of the 100 highest-paid athletes while Serena Williams 33rd.
-Here are the 7 athletes who made over $1 billion since the start of their career.
+There are no women in the top ten of the Forbes list but it is the first time since 2016 that two women are included in the 100 highest paid athletes.
+They are both tennis players with Naomi Osaka ranking 29th in the 100 sports people, while Serena Williams is 33rd.
+Here are the 7 athletes who have made over $1 billion since the start of their career.